FencedForrest/Cboot/README/README.md

   across deployments.
 In addition to the preceding features the playbooks can be deployed by junior staff freeing up time for senior staff.

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

  ** This ELK server was configured on a Standard D2s v3 (2 vcpus, 8 GiB memory) in Azure **